-A combination of vehicles consisting of a log truck and pole trailer equipped for self loading and transporting logs may operate with a permit allowing the weight provisions of ORS 818.210(4) only if:
+A combination of vehicles consisting of a log truck and pole trailer equipped for self loading and transporting logs may operate with a permit allowing the weight provisions of ORS 818.210(3) only if:

-- (1) The combination does not exceed the maximum allowable length limitations established in OAR chapter 734, division 71, as indicated on Group Map 1.
-Group Map 1, dated April 1999, available from the Over-Dimensional Permit Unit, is by reference made a part of this rule; and - (2) The combination meets any other restrictions that may be imposed pursuant to ORS Chapter 818.
+(1) The combination does not exceed the maximum allowable length limitations established in OAR chapter 734, division 71, as indicated on Group Map 1.
+Group Map 1, dated April 1999, available from the Over-Dimensional Permit Unit, is by reference made a part of this rule; and

+(2) The combination meets any other restrictions that may be imposed pursuant to ORS Chapter 818.

 [ED.
-NOTE: Maps referenced are available from the agency] Stat.
-Auth.: ORS 184.616, ORS 184.619, ORS 823.011 & 818.200
+NOTE: The map referenced in this rule is available from the agency] Stat.
+Auth.: ORS 184.616, 184.619, 823.011 & 818.200